a-tham/perth-house-prices/README.md

 # Perth House Prices Prediction
 This project is about predicting house prices in Perth using the Perth House Prices dataset from Kaggle.
 The aim is to use neural networks instead of traditional machine learning models as an experiment, including using a Random Forest model to identify the most important features, as well as incorporating the usage of SA2 regions to better understand the data and reduce dimensionality in our dataset.

+Various images can be found inside the Jupyter Notebook for reference to the analysis and results.

 ## Table of Contents

 1. [Introduction](#introduction)